-For the last few years, debt has been relatively cheap and easy.
+For the last few years, debt has been relatively cheap.
 That’s made it attractive to use financing for purchases.
 However, things are changing as the economy continues to pick up steam and the Federal Reserve adopts a more hawkish stance.

-Also, review all of your debt, from your credit cards to student loans, to figure out what’s going to be most expensive to pay-off.
+Also, review all of your debt, from your credit cards to your student loans, to figure out what’s going to be most expensive to pay off.
 Now is the time to create a plan to pay down debt.
-And, consider refinancing your debt to a lower fixed rate so you can avoid interest rate adjustments in the future.
+And consider refinancing your debt to a lower fixed rate so you can avoid interest rate adjustments in the future.

-For example, let’s say you have a credit card balance of $7,000 and 15.99% APR.
-According to Credit Karma’s debt repayment calculator, it will cost you $2,490 in interest and take 48 months to pay off if with a monthly payment of $200.
+For example, if you have a credit card balance of $7,000 with a 15.99% APR.
+According to Student Loan Hero’s prepayment calculator, it will cost you $2,490 in interest and take 48 months to pay off if with a monthly payment of $200.

-And if the rate is 19.99% APR, it takes 53 months to pay off the same debt and costs $3,590 in interest.
+If the rate rises to 19.99% APR, it will take 53 months to pay off the same debt and will cost $3,590 in interest.
 That’s more than $1,000 in interest alone due to a difference in interest rates.

 2. Reduce your finance-related stress

-Don’t just pay down your debt this year to save money after an interest rate increase (although that’s a great reason).
+Don’t just pay down your debt this year to get in front of an interest-rate increase (although that’s a great reason).
 You should also pay down your debt for your health.

-Debt ups your stress level, which can negatively impact your physical and emotional health.
+Debt raises your stress level, which can negatively impact your physical and emotional health.
 Worrying about money can cause heart problems, increase your anxiety, and result in a number of other ailments.

 If you want to reduce your stress level and increase your health, work toward getting rid of some of your debt.
 Just making a debt reduction plan and starting to implement it can go a long way toward helping you feel better about your financial situation.